How climate change impacts extreme weather across America

 Heat waves will be longer, hotter and more frequent

 One of the most obvious, but most consequential, implications of global warming is a rise in heat waves, the most deadly extreme weather phenomenon in the United States, which kills about 600 people per year.
-According to C2ES, the world is experiencing fewer cold days and hot days that are hotter and more frequent.
+According to C2ES, the world is experiencing fewer cold days and more hot days.
 In the 1950s in the United States, the ratio of record hot days to record cold days was 1 to 1.
 Over the past decade, there have been two record hot days for every record cold day.
 By midcentury, the ratio is expected to be 20 to 1, with the South likely to experience three times the number of days over 95 degrees annually.